Adam1679/PredictNextPattern/README.md

 4. Lion Optimizer seems good in terms of validation loss.
 5. z_reg doesn’t hurt or help.
 6. predict higher_high and lower_low is more efficient.
 You will get ~68 precision.
-7. multi-task learning helps?
+7. multi-task learning helps? helps the precision and validation loss.
 8. longer context window helps?
 9. predict the price is not working.
 It's just random prediction.